syalabi-seet/HoloMora/README.md

 In recent years, multilingual models such as MBart, M2M100, MT5 and Wav2Vec2-XLSR have been released to tackle multilingual NLP tasks like machine translation.
 Albeit their success, these models tend to be computationally expensive as it learns multiple language embeddings.
 Unlike our case here, as we are only interested in Japanese to English transliterations, embeddings for other languages will not be important to us.
 As such, the baseline bilingual models of such architectures should be sufficient.

 Contrastive to other ASR models such as DeepSpeech2 which takes in spectral features like MFCC, Wav2Vec2 directly takes in raw waveforms as input without any further preprocessing, and generates readable romanized sentences without the use of a language model.
-This is advantageous because of higher data preservation for model training but in turn is exponentially more costly to train.
+This is advantageous because of higher data preservation for model training but in turn exponentially more costly to train.

 ### 1.1 Approach
 |Form|Cardinality|Text|